antingle/pi-estimator/README.md

 # π Estimator
 [Original Inspiration](https://youtu.be/pvimAM_SLic)

 This program uses a random uniform distribution of doubles between 0 and 1 to estimate pi based on how many points are located in a radius of 1 compared to a square of 1 by 1.
+Written to compare the speed of execution across all kinds of different languages.

 *Test run on iMac 2017, Intel i7-7700K on macOS 11.4:*
 ``` console